 During the week of Thanksgiving, Northern Virginia celebrates the season with a variety of community-oriented events—charity runs, free holiday meals, festivals, and even a few parades.
 A number of restaurants in Falls Church, Tysons, Alexandria, and the surrounding area will be open on Thanksgiving Day, including:

 - 2941 Restaurant: This Falls Church restaurant serves three festive courses (for $75 each) with a waterfront view of Fairview Lake from almost every seat in the house.

-- Bastille: Alexandria's favorite French restaurant offers a three-course, prix fixe Thanksgiving menu for $65.
-Be sure to book your table well in advance, though, because this popular spot is likely to reach capacity.
+- Bastille: Alexandria's favorite French restaurant offers a three-course, prix fixe Thanksgiving menu in the suavest of settings.
+Be sure to book your table at this handsome haunt well in advance.

 - Blackwall Hitch: Eschew the traditional turkey for roast beef (or not, if you'd rather stick with the timeless poultry choice) at this neighborhood joint.
 Every year, Blackwall Hitch hosts local bands on Thanksgiving, too.

-- Carlyle Club: Another Alexandria establishment that offers musical accompaniment to its holiday feast.
+- Carlyle Club: This sleek, art deco-style establishment offers musical accompaniment to its holiday feast.
 Here, you can eat your turkey and listen to Satin Doll Trio play smooth jazz at the same time.

 - Gadsby's Tavern: Have your stuffing and cranberry chutney in a historic tavern this Thanksgiving holiday.
 This place was once frequented by George Washington and Thomas Jefferson.

 - The Ritz Carlton, Tysons Corner: The highest level of sophistication is what you can expect from this upscale hotel chain.
 If it's a modern luxury you're looking for on Thanksgiving Day, then head over to the Ritz Carlton in McLean for a fall spin on your favorite brunch staples.
 This mid-day meal costs $119 per person.